trey-rosius/babysitter_api/README.md

 ```
 Under Resources, let's create our cognito user pool and user pool client.
 We'll use AWS Cognito to
-authenticate and secure our endpoints
+authenticate and secure our Graphql endpoints

 ```
   ###################